IbcAlpha/IBC/userguide.md

 is logged on' is selected.
 Doing this will ensure that you can see and interact with TWS.

-You will then need to log on before the task runs.
+You will then need to log on to Windows before the task runs.

 Note that you can set up Windows to log on automatically at startup: this might be useful, for example, if your system's BIOS allows you to configure the